uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec01_.md

 ---
 </revealjs>

-New for this year, we have trial access to a university managed online notebook service called Notable.
+We have access to a university managed online notebook service called Notable.
 Access is via the minerva module page.

 <revealjs>
 ---